Planning-Inspectorate/appeal-planning-decision/test-packages/platform-feature-tests/README.md

 | **lpa front office**       | application used by the LPA to track appeals                   |
 | **rule 6 front office**    | application used by rule 6 parties to track an application     |

-These are localed within the `cypress/e2e` folder
+These are located within the `cypress/e2e` folder

 The tests here are intended to check behaviours exhibited by the whole platform i.e. if I upload an appeal via the appeals web interface, does the correct information appear in Horizon?
 They're not